 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Initial applications for status as a contract school must contain the information specified in 25 CFR, Part 900, Subpart C, 'Contract Proposal Contents.'
+Initial applications for status as a contract school must contain the information specified in 25 CFR, Part 900, Subpart C, "Contract Proposal Contents."
 Initial applications for status as a grant school should be developed in accordance with 25 U.S.C.
 2501 et seq.

 Award Procedures

-Applications should be submitted to the BIE Education Line Officer (ELO) who will ensure that the application is complete.
-The application is forwarded by the ELO to the Director, Office of Indian Education Programs, with a recommendation for approval or disapproval.
+Applications should be submitted to the Agency/Regional Education Program Administrator (EPA) who will ensure that the application is complete.
+The application is forwarded by the EPA to the Director, Office of Indian Education Programs, with a recommendation for approval or disapproval.
 The dollar value of the awards is based upon school age and condition, size, utilities costs, and other pertinent factors.

 Deadlines